Secret Story 7 (Portuguese season): Joana C.

 Joana is 21 years old and is from Coruche.
-He finished his 12th year in Management and is waiting to integrate into the job market.
+She finished her 12th year in Management and is waiting to integrate into the job market.
 While this is not happening, she decided to join the House of Secrets and show that she is a fun, fearless Ribatejana capable of handling all the missions proposed by the Voice.
-It assumes being "nose in the air" and responds, does not like to give justifications to anyone.
+She assumes being "nose in the air" and responds, does not like to give justifications to anyone.
 Come willing to do everything to reach the final of the House of Secrets.
 She was evicted on Day 57.